Children's Day (Japan): Celebration

 In modern times, Japanese families usually display miniature Japanese armor and kabuto called Gogatsu Ningyo (May doll) on Children's Day.
-These dolls are usually made in the style of ō-yoroi or dō-maru popular in the Heian (794-1185) and Kamakura periods (1185-1333), which is more showy in appearance than the tōsei gusoku style armor of the Sengoku period.
+These dolls are usually made in the style of ō-yoroi or dō-maru popular in the Heian (794–1185) and Kamakura periods (1185–1333), which is more showy in appearance than the tōsei gusoku style armor of the Sengoku period.
 There are also kabuto made to fit the size of a boy's head that can actually be worn.
-The formal Gogatsu Ningyo is displayed on a tiered shelf with a yumi (bow), tachi (long swprd), Japanese war fan, and jingasa (samurai hats).
+The formal Gogatsu Ningyo is displayed on a tiered shelf with a yumi (bow), tachi (long sword), Japanese war fan, and jingasa (samurai hats).

 Until the Edo period, samurai dolls were more common than miniature armor and kabuto, and the Japanese folk heroes Momotarō, Kintarō, Ushiwakamaru, Benkei, Emperor Jinmu, and Shoki were often chosen as subjects.

 Kashiwa mochi (sticky rice cakes filled with red bean jam and wrapped in oak leaves) and chimaki (sticky sweet rice wrapped in an iris or bamboo leaf) are traditionally served on this day.
 The oak leaf used for kashiwa mochi is said to be a tree whose old leaves do not fall off until new leaves appear, and is considered a good-luck charm representing prosperity of offspring.

 Since irises are believed to have medicinal properties and to ward off evil, they are used for various purposes on May 5.
 For example, people would take a bath with irises in the bathtub, soak thinly sliced iris roots or leaves in sake and drink it, or put irises in thin washi (Japanese traditional paper) before putting it in their pillows and going to bed.